 With these bond issues Linde has raised long-term funds at record low interest rate levels and further extended the maturity profile of its financial debt.

 In addition to benchmark bond issues, Linde has always complemented its capital market activities by opportunistic Medium-Term-Note funding and tapping new capital markets.
-In 2003, Linde was the first non-financial company to place a hybrid (subordinated) bond with institutional investors (EUR 400 m) followed by two further hybrid (subordinated) bonds (EUR 700 m and GBP 250 m) in 2006.
-The successful issuance of an USD 400 m Eurodollar bond in 2009 demonstrates the appreciation of the Linde credit by a wide range of national and international investors.
+In 2003, Linde was the first non-financial company to place a hybrid (subordinated) bond with institutional investors followed by two further hybrid (subordinated) bonds (EUR 700 m and GBP 250 m) in 2006.
+The successful issuance of the USD 500 m Eurodollar bond in 2013 demonstrates the appreciation of the Linde credit by a wide range of national and international investors.

 Safeguarding the Group´s liquidity situation

-The liquidity of the Group is guaranteed by a currently undrawn EUR 2.5 bn revolving credit facility maturing in 2015.
-It is a syndicated facility which has been arranged with 25 national and international financial institutions and was signed in May 2010.
+The liquidity of the Group is guaranteed by a currently undrawn EUR 2.5 bn revolving credit facility maturing in 2018 (plus two options to extend the facility, in each case by one year).
+It is a syndicated facility which has been arranged with 33 German and international financial institutions and was signed in July 2013.
 This backstop facility contains no financial covenants.